flying-tiger/aero_util/README.md

 ## Requirements

- * Python 3.6+
+ * Python 3.4+
  * Numpy  1.12+
  * XArray 0.9.6+

-Note: Older version of these libraries may work; the list above is simply list of versions used for development.
+Note: Older version of these libraries may work; the list above is simply the versions used for development.

 ## Package Contents